shahnish009/OperatingSystems_C/README.md

 - Kernel-level pipe (Character Device) for Producer-Consumer problem using Semaphores and Mutexes
 - Producers write and Consumers read lines from this pipe
 - Producers block when the pipe is full and Consumers block when pipe is empty

+## JProbe - probe the process - Linux / C (Google Cloud Platform)
+- Probe the process using JProbe
+- Implementation/usage of JProbe